10 Tips For Organizing A Kids ClosetBack to Blog

 Step 7: Find A Home For Shoes

 Small shoes like flip flops and ballet flats easily slide under the bottom shelf or drawer in a Closets by Liberty system, wasting no space!
 Taller rain boots or snow boots may fit best on a shelf.
 Simply adjust the height of the shelf to make room.
+You can also add the Pull Out Shoe Storage that’s designed to efficiently stack your shoes.

 Step 8: Attach Hooks To Closet Doors